surveysolutions/docs/readme.md

-# Survey Solutions support website
+# Survey Solutions documentation website

-This repository contains articles (and binary files) from [https://support.musyrvey.solutions](https://support.mysurvey.solutions)
+This repository contains articles (and binary files) from [https://docs.musyrvey.solutions](https://docs.mysurvey.solutions)

 We use HUGO - static site generator framework to build this site.
 You can read more about Hugo [here](https://gohugo.io/getting-started/).